cognitedata/cognite-sdk-js/guides/derived_SDKs.md

 Then we need to use this new `TimeSeriesAPI` in the client.
 It's not enough to give it the same name.
 We must re-define the `timeseries` field to return an instance of our new class.
-The problem is that stable's `CogniteClient.timeseries` already has a defined return type.
+The problem is that stable's `CogniteClient.timeseries` already has a defined type.
 Subclasses normally can't broaden the type of fields.
 We do however have a trick:
 ```ts
 import { CogniteClient as CogniteClientStable } from '@cognite/sdk';